Nets, without Irving and Durant, beat NBA-leading 76ers

 The 76ers came in at 7-1 and off their best performance of the season, when they shot an NBA season-high 61.7% in a 141-136 victory over Washington on Wednesday.

-But they couldn’t come close to duplicating that, with Joel Embiid starting slowly before finishing with 20 points and 12 rebounds.
+But they couldn’t duplicate that, with Joel Embiid starting slowly before finishing with 20 points and 12 rebounds.
 Shake Milton had a season-high 24 points in his first start of the season in place of Seth Curry, who had a sore left ankle, but Ben Simmons was limited to 11 points, four rebounds and two assists.

+Milton said he didn’t believe the Sixers had a letdown because of the Nets’ absent stars.

+“I don’t think that was it at all,” he said.
+“It’s the NBA and it was a back-to-back, but guys in the NBA know they can play.
+So if you don’t come out and you’re not on top of your game and you’re not ready to go, not mentally locked in, you can get beat by anybody.”

 The Sixers quickly fell into a 20-8 hole, but recovered to move into the lead early in the second quarter.
 The Nets broke away again late in the period, going up by 16 before taking a 65-51 lead to the locker room, and were never seriously threatened afterward.